Checked: 16-06-2025 by

 Community Referral

-To refer to the Children's Bladder and Bowel service, please use the Single Point of Entry (SPE) form .This is also be available as an EMIS template.
+To refer to the Children's Bladder and Bowel service, please use the Single Point of Entry (SPE) form .This is also available as an EMIS template.

 Please ensure you complete ALL sections of the SPE form and attach any relevant information to prevent the referral being rejected and treatment being delayed.